dmeister/dmeister.github.io/content/posts/2020-05-25-effective-java.md

 ### Item 18: Favor composition over inheritance

-*[5/5]* yes, yes, yes.
+*[5/5]* Yes, yes, yes.
 Same arguments.
 I think this is one of the most important items for Java and C++ in this collection of tips and the cpp core guidelines do not mention it.
-The closed you get is [C.129](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-kind) "When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance
-", but it is not the same.
+The closest you get is [C.129](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-kind) "When designing a class hierarchy, distinguish between implementation inheritance and interface inheritance", but it is not the same.
 I feel something is missing here in the guidelines for C++.
 Effective C++'s Item 32 "Make sure public inheritance models 'is-a'" comes very close.

 ### Item 19: Design and document for inheritance or else prohibit it

-*[4/5]* The arguments still applies to the letter.
+*[4/5]* The argument still applies to the letter.
 However, we have to do more work in C++ to prohibit it.
 We have to mark each virtual function final.
 You can still subclass, but you can no longer do any damage to it.
 [C.139](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-final) argues explicitly against this item.
 I believe in the argument of Effective Java more than in the argument of C.139.

 ### Item 20: Prefer interfaces to abstract classes

 *[2/5]* Clearly, this means something very concrete in Java, while the syntactic difference doesn't exist in C++.
-[C.129](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-kind), which I already mentioned for Item 18 defines the term interface for C++ and captures essentially this item.
-Neither the EMC book or nor the EC book capture.
+[C.129](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Rh-kind), which I already mentioned for Item 18, defines the term interface for C++ and captures essentially this item.
+Neither the EMC book nor the EC book captures it.

 ### Item 21: Design interfaces for posterity